sanger-tol/agp-tpf-utils/README.md

 ### Reinstalling Development Environment

-Some changes, such as adding a new command script tool to [`pyproject.toml`](pyproject.toml), require the development environment to be
+Some changes, such as adding a new command line script to [`pyproject.toml`](pyproject.toml), require the development environment to be
 reinstalled: